Last updated on August 17, 2026

 Rusko, Clockmaker | Illustration by Samuel Perin

-When I first heard about Brawl, I wrote it off as a Commander knock off meant to entice Commander players to join MTG Arena.
+I originally wrote Brawl off as a Commander knock-off meant to entice EDH players to join MTG Arena.
 But my opinion changed as I played this MTGA format.
 These days, I play at least as much Brawl as I do Limited or Commander, perhaps more.

-Though both formats use 100-card singleton decks with commanders, they have vividly different life totals; additionally, Historical Brawl matches are typically 1v1.
-These changes make Brawl feel closer to Cube and give it a unique play style that distinguishes it from Magic's most popular format.
+Though both formats use 100-card singleton decks with commanders, they play our in significantly different ways.
+Brawl feels closer to Cube with a unique play style that distinguishes it from Magic's most popular format.

 If that appeals to you, let's take a deeper dive into Brawl!